jackcarey/cloudflare-workers/README.md

 A collection of Cloudflare worker scripts

 * **map-tile-cache:** Make requests to map tile services with heavy caching.
+* **on-the-ground:** Combine a response from Mapbox's reverse geocoding and tilequery APIs for a given coordinate in to one response.
+Includes a simple mode to reduce the data returned.
 * **trigger-netlify-build:** Trigger a Netlify build hook via a GET request.
 Allows you to change the trigger title.